Bad Sleep Habits

 The stresses of modern day life have a serious impact on us that we never evolved to adapt to.
 Working at computers, working long hours in bright rooms and the connectivity to the world through our phones all impact how we sleep.

-So, What Bad Habits Do I Have?
+So, What Bad Sleep Habits Do I Have?

 If you’re a fan of coffee, caffeinated drinks or tea, you could be affecting your body’s natural sleep cycle.
 But this doesn’t mean you have to give up this luxury.
 Simply ceasing to have any of these treats after 5 pm, or around 5 hours before you plan to sleep, will allow the caffeine to dissipate in time for a good night’s sleep.

-Similar to TV, having bright lights on before bed tells your brain that it’s not time to sleep.
+Having bright lights on before bed tells your brain that it’s not time to sleep.
 Consider using a lamp instead of the main light.
 If you have to use a computer before bed, many apps and devices have ‘night mode’ which changes the color and/or brightness to help your brain understand that sleep is coming.

 Texting in bed is a crutch many of us succumb to.
 Not only can this prevent us from falling asleep but it may disrupt your sleep with notifications and buzzes.
 A good habit is to tell any family and friends that you’re going to sleep, giving closure to any conversations before setting your phone on silent.
 Not only does this prevent disturbance but can set your mind to rest knowing that you ended your conversations, giving you less to think about as you try to doze off.